yhesper/TaichiSimplicialFluid/README.md

 ### User Guide

 Important: This program is based on [Taichi](https://docs.taichi.graphics/docs/) and its [GGUI](https://docs.taichi-lang.org/docs/ggui).
 Please make sure your machine satisfies their requirements.
-Also make sure to install Taichi first! :-)
+Also make sure to install Taichi first!

+Warning: the submodule meshtaichi_patcher that this project depends on can only run on mac and linux machines.
+Sorry windows users. :-( The author of meshtaichi_patcher will be working hard to support windows users, stay tuned!

 #### How to Obtain and Build